 Are you in control?
 Did you just win big?
 Have you finally reached a new level of accomplishment?
 Are you being handed control of a big project?
 The Chariot is the Tarot card most associated with victory and control.
 When you see this card in a Tarot reading in times of struggle, understand that when Caesar conquered an opposing army, his victory parade made the years of struggle worth it.
 If you are not yet victorious, learn to appreciate your struggle, as the celebration you can have will be even more enjoyable with your challenges still fresh in your mind.
 If you recently accomplished a great task, be sure to revel in your enjoyment of the moment; there are no guarantees of future enjoyment, so soak up the feeling of pure triumph.

 A king stands triumphant in his chariot.
-It has a blue awning decorated with white stars, but he chooses to stand at the very front of his ride and the view of him is from directly head on.
+It has a blue awning decorated with white stars, but he chooses to stand at the very front of his ride and the view of him is from directly head-on.
 He wears a decorative suit of ceremonial armor – a breastplate, frilled forearm metal and gold belt that has astrological symbols matching the pattern of his kilt.
 He carries a small scepter in his hand and wears a gold crown with a mounted star floating above his head.
 Both shoulders have the face of the moon in profile.
 The front of his chariot is adorned with a winged shield.
-Pulling the chariot are two sphinxes, a black one on the left and white one on the right.
+Pulling The Chariot are two sphinxes, a black one on the left and white one on the right.
 They are in repose.
-Behind him are the spires of the kingdom's castles under a golden sky.
+Behind him are the spires of the kingdom’s castles under a golden sky.

 The king here is in his moment of triumph.
-He has just arrived from a great victory and is paused to survey his ever-growing kingdom, The sphinxes which pull the chariot indicate a triumph over a foreign land, as Caesar benefitted form the conquest of Egypt.
+He has just arrived from a great victory and is paused to survey his ever-growing kingdom, The sphinxes which pull the chariot indicate a triumph over foreign land, as Caesar benefitted from the conquest of Egypt.
 And yet the sphinxes themselves represent the unsolvable riddle.
 The black and white sphinxes mimic the black and white pillars of The High Priestess card, representing knowledge as a key to victory and conquest being predicated on solving the riddle first.
 The star on his crown is the star from Tarot Card #17, The Star, indicating he had great hope and inspiration in making his conquest.

 Meaning in Past, Present and Future Positions